informatics-isi-edu/chaise/docs/viewer/viewer-config.md

 ![record-page](../resources/viewer-erd.png)

-(All the table and column names are configurable and are explained in the next section)
+(All the table and column names are configurable)

 - `Image` table is the entry point of the viewer app.
 - The `Consortium` table is optional.
 It's only used for extracting the watermark.